canyongbs/aidingapp/.github/pull_request_template.md

 > If yes, please replace this block with a description of the deployment steps required and apply the `Deployment Steps` label to the PR.
 > If no, please replace this block with "No".

-### Are any Feature Flags or Data Migrations that can eventually be removed Added?
+### Are any Feature Flags and/or Data Migrations that can eventually be removed Added?

 > Specifically Feature Flags to gate and control logic/flow changes to protect against database schema changes.
 And Data Migrations to provide some type of data fix that can be removed after they are run
 >